pve/parallamr/parallaxr-spec.md

 **context.txt:**
 ```
-Additional context: This is a test of the parallaxr system.
+Additional context: This is a test of the parallamr system.
 ```

 **experiments.csv:**